-This multi-step process creates a specific appearance for a 'clean' look.
+This multi-step process creates a specific appearance for a 'clean' look in any New Build or Remodel.
 This LEED-approved flooring is durable, easy to clean, and has a high coefficient of friction which makes it non-slippery.
 Choosing this flooring will also enhance the amount of natural light utilized in the room due to its reflective surface.

 We decided on stamped concrete at our office on 4th street in Corvallis, for an upscale look that has depth and interest without taking away from the architectural design of our building.
 In addition to stamped concrete, we offer a wide variety of finishes for your project, including broom finish, exposed aggregate, pressure washed, acid-washed and sealed, stamped, stained, metal broom finished, sand texture and smooth troweled.
 The key to great concrete finishes is timing, experience, and hard work, all of which our crew excels at.

 We worked with Deb Kadas, Designer, to create mockup samples of the various possible finishes for her concrete work.
 This burnished flat trowel finish was her selection to recreate the historic artisan/craftsman texture of the original porch.
 This look is achieved with parging, a plaster or mortar coating to cover imperfections with ornate and beautiful designs that support the aesthetic of its surroundings.
 Both steps and wall caps were poured to match the finish of the original porch.